hashicorp/terraform-provider-aws/website/docs/r/keyspaces_keyspace.html.markdown

 ## Import

-Use the `name` to import a keyspace.
+Import a keyspace using the `name`.
 For example:

 ```
 $ terraform import aws_keyspaces_keyspace.example my_keyspace